How to Get Motivated to Study in 12 Steps:

 You think you’ll give yourself one more day to get started.
 After all, tomorrow you’re sure to be in a better frame of mind to get down to it and start studying.
 Many tomorrows later, you still haven’t started.
 Now you’re pressed for time and even more de-motivated than before.

-While the lack of motivation is a universal experience, the reasons differ significantly from one person to another.
+While the lack of motivation to study (or complete other tasks) is a universal experience, the reasons differ significantly from one person to another.
 What is it that keeps you feeling unmotivated to study?